yulivee/jekyll-now/_posts/2018-4-23-TIL-SPARQL.md

 The thing to keep in mind for this article is, you would use SPARQL to run queries on an RDF knowledge base.
 Those knowledge bases are referred to as *ontologies*.
 In my case, I was given an extract of the publicly availiably *dbpedia* ontology.
 The extract is centered around Art: Artists, Museums, Paintings, Scultptures and things in relation to them.
 My goal is to extract information from this ontology using SPARQL.

+The tool to perform the job I use is named *Protege*, I can load my ontology into it and it features a SPARQL-Query Editor.

+## Basic SPARQL concepts
 On the surface, SPARQL looks like an SQL dialect.
 A sample SPARQL-query may look like this:
 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>